Scott McCallum

 James Scott McCallum (born May 2, 1950) is an American businessman and former politician.
 A member of the Republican Party, he was the 43rd governor of Wisconsin, ascending from the lieutenant governorship when Tommy Thompson resigned in 2001 to accept appointment as U.S. Secretary of Health and Human Services.
 Prior to becoming governor, McCallum served 14 years as Thompson's lieutenant governor and 10 years in the Wisconsin State Senate.

 Early life and education

 James Scott McCallum was born in Fond du Lac, Wisconsin, the eldest of four children.
 His father worked as a construction worker and his mother was a homemaker and bank teller.
 In 1967, he attended a youth leadership program, Badger Boys State, as a representative chosen from Lowell P. Goodrich High School.

 He graduated from Macalester College in 1972 with a degree in economics and political science.
 He earned his master's degree in international economics from Johns Hopkins University in 1974.
 He earned a PhD from the University of Wisconsin-Milwaukee.
-He is of the Christian Science religion.
+He is of the Christian Science faith.
 McCallum is married to Laurie McCallum; they have three children and reside in Lodi, Wisconsin.